Shane O'Neill, 3rd Earl of Tyrone: Franco-Spanish War

-In January 1635, the French military made efforts to lure Shane and Hugh Albert to work for their own military.

-Shane sailed from Flanders in early 1638.
-By June 1638, he was in A Coruña.
-There, Shane was joined by Hugh Albert O'Donnell, colonel of a regiment that had also been ordered there.
+In January 1635, the French military made efforts to lure O'Neill and O'Donnell to work for their own military.
+O'Neill sailed from Flanders in early 1638.
+By June 1638, he was in A Coruña, where he was joined by O'Donnell and his regiment.
 The earls' regiments were the first regiments to be transferred from Flanders.
-In July, Shane and Hugh Albert received permission to visit the Spanish court and so they went to Madrid.
-Prior to Shane's arrival at Madrid, Philip IV received a petition from Shane to be given "a house suitable for his position, a carriage and maintenance, as he had received the first time he came to the court with the Duque de Ariscot".
-The Spanish Council of State recommended that this be given as Shane's stay would be short.
-However, Philip IV recognised the need to not appear to choose favourites between the houses of O'Neill and Hugh Albert.
-He wrote: "Examine what can be done with the Count of Tyrconnell considering that both of them are coming to serve in my household; from what my brother has written to me I do not know how the matter may be adjusted evenly.
+In July, O'Neill and O'Donnell received permission to visit the Spanish court and so they went to Madrid.
+Prior to O'Neill's arrival at Madrid, Philip IV received a petition from O'Neill to be given "a house suitable for his position, a carriage and maintenance, as he had received the first time he came to the court with the Duque de Ariscot".
+The Spanish Council of State recommended that this be given as O'Neill's stay would be short.
+However, Philip IV recognised the need to not appear to choose favourites between O'Neill and O'Donnell's houses.
+He wrote: "Examine what can be done with the Count of Tyrconnell considering that both of them are coming to serve in my household; from what my brother has written to me I do not know how the matter may be adjusted evenly."

-Shane repeatedly petitioned Philip IV of Spain for assistance in a proposed Spanish invasion of Ireland.
+O'Neill repeatedly petitioned Philip IV of Spain for assistance in a proposed Spanish invasion of Ireland.

-Shane reached Madrid on 25 July 1638, and wrote to the king: "The weather and the journey have prevented the Count of Tyrconnell and myself from arriving, as we had wished, before to-night.
+O'Neill reached Madrid on 25 July 1638, and wrote to the king: "The weather and the journey have prevented the Count of Tyrconnell and myself from arriving, as we had wished, before to-night.
 We humbly beg Your Catholic Majesty to compensate for this delay by ordering immediately that we should be employed in your royal service which is the life we most desire in this world".